roflmuffin/CounterStrikeSharp/docfx/docs/reference/core-configuration.md

 ## ServerLanguage

 Configures the default language to use for server commands & messages.
 The format for the culture name based on RFC 4646 is `languagecode2-country`/`regioncode2`, where `languagecode2` is the two-letter language code and `country/regioncode2` is the two-letter subculture code.
 Examples include `ja-JP` for Japanese (Japan) and `en-US` for English (United States).
 Defaults to "en".

+## SteamAuth

+Configures the strictness of "AuthorisedSteamID" on the server.
+Defaults to "Strict".
+Options are:

+-   "Strict": CS# will only grant permissions to users if the server is currently connected to steam and the user has passed auth checks.
+-   "Flexible" CS# will try to use the users checked steam auth, but failing that will use standard SteamID.
+-   "Off": CS# will always just use the standard SteamID.